wagaweb/wbf/src/modules/README.md

 WBF Modules
 ===================
-Modules implements framework main functionalities.
+Modules implements plugin main functionalities.

 Modules are loaded during `after_setup_theme` hook with a priority of `10`.